 Jamie has taught at Pickens Technical College for twelve years.
 She came to Pickens from Children’s Hospital Colorado where she worked in all areas of Respiratory Therapy including intensive care.
 She has served on the Colorado Society for Respiratory Care Board of Directors since 2008.

 Jamie earned her Associates Degree in Respiratory Therapy from Front Range Community College, holds a Bachelor’s Degree in Biology from CU Denver and is currently working on her Master’s in Educational Psychology at CU Denver.

-Jamie believes that Pickens Technical College is a great opportunity for both educators and students to specialize in an area of their interests and expertise.
-The students in Respiratory Therapy earn their AAS in Respiratory Therapy from Community College of Aurora and even have the opportunity to continue their education at Metro State University or Pueblo Community College is a wonderful part of the Respiratory Therapy program at Pickens.
+Jamie feels that Pickens Technical College is a great opportunity for both educators and students to specialize in an area of their interests and expertise.
+The students in Respiratory Therapy earn their AAS in Respiratory Therapy from Community College of Aurora.
+The fact that program graduates have the opportunity to continue their education at Metro State University or Pueblo Community College is a wonderful part of the Respiratory Therapy program at Pickens.

 YEARS TEACHING: 2005-Present

 YEARS IN INDUSTRY: since 1999

 Registered Respiratory Therapist at Children’s Hospital Colorado 1999 – 2016 working in all inpatient critical care units.

 10 years teaching in the Respiratory Therapy Program at Pickens Technical College.

 Jackie Holland is a Registered Respiratory Therapist (RRT) through the National Board of Respiratory Care and acting Director of Clinical Education.